GospelTracts4Him/Hymn-Searcher/README.md

 index Page > This is just a simplified version of the "Add Hymns" page.
 You can only search in it.

+**Note, I built this custom for my phone, so the scaling might be bad on your device.
+Let me know if you want me to adapt it for you. **

 Setup---